 Last but not least, not only do keywords need to be incorporated naturally, but also you need to recognise the value of long-tail keywords.
 There are many different reasons why long-tail keywords are critical to your SEO campaign.

 Essentially, it all comes down to the fact that long-tail keywords are how people actually search the Internet.
 Let’s say you are looking for someone to renovate your home and make an extension.
 You wouldn’t simply search “home extension” would you?
-You would more likely search for something like “renovation builders Melbourne” or “second floor extensions Melbourne” or “reviews of the best extension builders in Melbourne.”
+You would more likely search for something like “renovation builders Melbourne” or “second floor extensions Melbourne”.
 Our searches are specific, and long-tail keywords cater to this.

 Not only this but they provide context to your content, as well as providing better conversion rates, helping you to rank for single keywords, and building a strong conversion tunnel.